Skills

 The European cement industry's commitment to achieving carbon neutrality by 2050 will have significant implications for future workforce profiles and skills.

-The year 2023 has been designated as the EU Year of Skills, reflecting the sector’s needs and shared ambitions.
-It also presents a valuable opportunity to exchange on current employment barriers ranging from workforce and skills shortage to language and transport infrastructure, access to funding, and cooperation with academia, authorities, and trade unions, among others.
+The transformation of our industry, its attractiveness, and the ensuing need for reskilling and upskilling of the workforce are pressing issues that we aim to address.
+In this context, we aim to emphasize the role of EU initiatives and funding in bolstering skills development across Europe.
+The year 2023 was designated as the EU Year of Skills, reflecting the sector’s needs and shared ambitions.
+It presented a valuable opportunity to exchange on current employment barriers ranging from workforce and skills shortage to language and transport infrastructure, access to funding, and cooperation with academia, authorities, and trade unions, among others.

 Cultivating a workforce equipped with the skills required for the sector’s transformation will not only contribute to sustainable growth and foster greater innovation, but it will also enhance companies’ competitiveness.
 This aligns with the aspirations, involvement, and wellbeing of workers.